lucavallin/verto/README.md

 It's easy!
 The more people who know about [FirstIssue.dev](http://firstissue.dev), the better.
 There are various ways you can help us grow:

 - Contribute to `awesome` lists.
 Everyone uses them.
-They are community built resources on a wide variety of topics.
+They are community built resources on a wide variety of tags.
 Find one that relates to getting started with open-source and get [FirstIssue.dev](http://firstissue.dev) put in there.
 You could even create one yourself!
 - Blog about us.
 Have you ever used [FirstIssue.dev](http://firstissue.dev) and do you like what we are doing?
 Share your experience on platforms like:
   - [Medium](https://medium.com)
   - [Dev.to](https://dev.to)